 Up until the pandemic, conventional wisdom would tell us just the opposite.
 But now, we are in uncharted waters and it’s time to either adapt or consider what comes next.

 Ways God Might Show You It’s Time to Move On

 Consider Brett Favre.
 He is one of the most decorated quarterbacks in NFL history.
 His legacy is largely defined by gritty, gutsy play.
 That kind of courage and the confidence that comes with it are a big part of what made Brett Favre one of the best football players in his era.

 There’s a lesson to be learned from Favre.
 A person’s greatest strength, when unguarded, can become that same person’s greatest weakness.
-And Favre’s story, like that of so many other aging athletes who stay one too many seasons, is not just played out in sports.
-I see it played out in our work all the time.
+Favre’s story, like that of so many other aging athletes who stay one too many seasons, is not just played out in sports.
+I’ve watched it played out in our field of work all the time.
 Far too often, highly competent pastors do the same thing in their churches that Favre did on the football field.

 In ministry, a pastor’s confidence—one of the qualities God uses to build a church—can become one of the biggest obstacles to pastoral succession.
 The very voice of confidence that overcomes the fear of public speaking and enables a pastor for years to get up in front of the congregation and boldly proclaim God’s Word—that voice, if unchecked, can also whisper in the pastor’s ear, “You’ve got another good year or two in you.”

 So how do you know when your time has come to let go?
-What questions can pastors and their trusted advisors ask and discuss that will help them decide whether they really have one more year?
+What questions can pastors and their trusted advisors ask and discuss that will help them decide whether they really have one more year left in them?